 Kimberlee highlights the importance of this study: “The Yale study demonstrated what the NWRA tangibly contributes from the field to policy.
 When Yale attempted to do the study initially, they could not create a sample size big enough to pull off the study itself.
 It was when they contacted the NWRA and organized with the states, that we could pull a pool together of close to a million providers.
 We were able to show the power of putting access to informing the study into the hands of the providers themselves.
 This study further highlighted the value of the alliance because it’s not easy to track 50 different systems, to know who to contact, and those are pre-existing relationships that the alliance cultivates, so we were able to mobilize that response in 2 weeks.
 That’s because the infrastructure is already there.”

-The findings showed that exposure to child care was not associated with an elevated risk of spreading COVID-19 from children to adults, provided the child care programs took multiple safety measures, including disinfecting, handwashing, symptom screening, social distancing, mask-wearing, and limiting group size.
+The finding showed that exposure to child care was not associated with an elevated risk of spreading COVID-19 from children to adults, provided the child care programs took multiple safety measures, including disinfecting, handwashing, symptom screening, social distancing, mask-wearing, and limiting group size.
 Early Childhood Workforce Registries, in collaboration with Child Care Resource and Referral Agencies (CCR&Rs) and state AEYC chapters across the country mobilized to elevate the voices of the providers.
 Through the support of 28 states, the NWRA was able to coordinate survey access to over 700,000 child care providers.
 In total, Yale researchers surveyed 57,000 child care providers in all 50 states, Washington, D.C., and Puerto Rico, which represented 71.3% of America’s counties (2,241 of 3,141).
 Dr. Gilliam, the study’s lead author, consistently recognizes the value of workforce registries stating that “Workforce registries act as the Emergency Broadcast System for early learning professionals … When centers shut down during an emergency or crisis, registries are how we can locate and contact child care providers with vital information.”
 The Alliance thanks the states and workforce registries for the impact that has been made to inform the study and investments needed to safely reopen child care programs.”